tomekl007/manning_vibe_engineering/CH_06/sql-generator-service/PRECISION_TESTS_README.md

 ## Extending the Tests

-### Adding New Test Cases

-1. Add entries to `dev.json`
-2. Update `DatasetConfigUtil` with new dataset configurations
-3. Run tests to validate new cases

 ### Custom Similarity Metrics

 1. Implement new calculator class
 2. Add metric to CSV output
 3. Update `ValidateSqlGeneratorPrecision.showResultAndSave()`

-### New Dataset Types

-1. Extend `DatasetConfig` class
-2. Update conversion logic in `TestRestClient`
-3. Modify normalization in `QueryNormalizer`